List of rivers and nullahs in Hong Kong

-The location of Hong Kong, adjacent to the coast, is not close to the system of major rivers in southern China, though the water to the west of Hong Kong is influenced by Pearl River.
-In 1,103 km^{2} of land, the territory is largely hilly with over 200 islands.
-Because of this, the terrain can nurture relatively shorter and smaller rivers in Hong Kong than in southern China.
+The rivers of Hong Kong, adjacent to the coast, are not part of the system of major rivers in southern China; though the water to the west of Hong Kong is influenced by the Pearl River.
+Covering only about 1,103 km^{2} of land and consisting largely of hilly terrain and more than 200 islands, Hong Kong naturally supports only short and relatively small rivers and streams.